OXRS-IO/OXRS-IO-WEBSITE/docs/docs/libraries/esp32-api-library.md

 ---

 ### How does it work?
-This library use the Arduino [aWOT](https://github.com/lasselukkari/aWOT) library by Lasse Lukkari.
-It also uses the SPIFFS file system, if available, for persisting configuration and restoring on startup.
+This library uses the Arduino [aWOT](https://github.com/lasselukkari/aWOT) library by Lasse Lukkari.
+It also makes use of the SPIFFS file system, if available, for persisting configuration and restoring on startup.

 The library will expose the following REST API endpoints on the device;